-Built in Berlin from 1924 to 1933, these quality machines were made from 1924 to 1933 using mostly watercooled Bekamo-licensed two-stroke engines, although there were some very advanced four-stroke designs with four cylinder OHC engines of 750cc designed by Ing.
+Built in Berlin from 1924 to 1933, these quality machines were constructed using mostly watercooled Bekamo-licensed two-stroke engines, although there were some very advanced four-stroke designs with four cylinder OHC engines of 750cc designed by Ing.
 Dauben.
 A 1000cc version prototype was built using the same design, with the unit-construction watercooled engine acting as a stressed member.
 There were also sidevalve shaft-drive flat twins, and late in the game some smaller Villiers-licensed two-strokes.

-Founded in 1902 by Hans Windhoff and his brother, the firm manufactured radiators which were installed in many automobiles, trucks and early aircraft.
-One of the brothers departed to form his own firm in 1907, and Windhoff production moved from the Rhine to Berlin in 1907.
+Founded in 1902 by brothers Hans and Fritz Windhoff, the firm manufactured radiators which were installed in many automobiles, trucks and early aircraft.
+One of the brothers departed to form his own firm in 1907, and Windhoff production moved from the Rhine to Berlin in the same year.

 Windhoff's early two-stroke designs were very successful on the track, winning international races in both the 125 and the 175 classes in 1925.
 Tragatsch describes these machines as "superb".